 The CSU is continuously working to improve K-12 student readiness and measure the performance of CSU-trained teachers.
 The federal government is a vital partner.

-The CSU provides more than half of all undergraduate degrees granted to California's Latino, African American and Native American students and is a leader in transitioning veterans to the workforce.
+The CSU provides more than half of all undergraduate degrees granted to California’s Latinx/a/o, Black and African American and Indigenous Native American students and is a leader in transitioning veterans to the workforce.
 Federal capacity-building programs and targeted grants help bridge completion and equity gaps.

 In laboratories, at field sites and through programs at the CSU, students, faculty and collaborating scientists advance California’s capacity to address key issues of significance to our state and nation.
 Federal investments are vital to continued progress.